FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 In this service, we've just got one route, to get products for a specific store or branch.
 Notice, however, that we're allowing access (or denying it) based on the inclusion of an `admin` role in the `roles` header.
 The API gateway application will be responsible for passing this data to our Product Inventory service.

-If you were to start the service--go ahead and do so with `npm start`--and send a request to `http://localhost:3002/branches/1/products`, you should receive a 403.
+If you were to start the service (go ahead and do so with `npm start`) and send a request to `http://localhost:3002/branches/1/products`, you should receive a 403.
 You can simulate a successful response by adding a `roles` header with a value of `admin`:

 ```shell
 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -H "roles: admin" http://localhost:3002/branches/1/products